AlbinTouma/albintouma.github.io/content/_index.md

 {{< /cards >}}

-I'm a data analyst and researcher with +3 years of experience in open source intelligence and anti-money laundering.
+I'm an analyst and researcher with +3 years of experience in open source intelligence and anti-money laundering.
+I cover many different topics here ranging from projects I've published to research articles and solutions I've come across through my work.

-{{% details title="What is your experience with research?" closed="true" %}}

-My experience includes parliamentary work, think tanks, and companies with a focus on compliance and AML regulations.

-{{% /details %}}

-{{% details title="What is your role as a data analyst" closed="true" %}}

-My work as a data analyst takes you from step one to actionable insights.
-I design research methods, automate processes, merge and clean datasets and make recommendations based on actionable insights in your data.

-{{% /details %}}

 {{% details title="What is your tech stack?" closed="true" %}}